steveklabnik/doxidize/docs/initialization.md

 $ doxidize
 ```

-When this command is run, it will create a top-level `docs` directory, and a
+When this command is run, it will create a top-level `docs` directory.

+It will also create these files inside of that directory:

+* `REAMDE.md`
+* `Menu.toml`

-`REAMDE.md` file inside of it.
-If either already exist, it will do nothing.
+If any of these files exist, it will not touch them.